nzgather/Gather-Resources-Dev/building-the-web/content/CSS Patterns.md

 	img, video, embed, object { max-width: 100%; }

 ## Centering layout
-Sometimes we want to center our entire layout, or center a container element within it's context (eg. navigation items in a nav-bar).
+Sometimes we want to center our entire layout, or center a container element within its context (eg. navigation items in a nav-bar).

 To do this our containing element must have a defined width (or min-width or max-width) and must not be floated.